VeniceUnleashed/VU-Docs/content/modding/custom-ui.md

 Before the UI can be used by a VU client, it must be compiled using the WebUI compiler (`vuicc.exe`).
 Download the latest version of the compiler from [here](https://veniceunleashed.net/files/vuicc.exe) and place it somewhere in your computer.
 Then, open a command prompt (like PowerShell or cmd) and compile the WebUI package using the following command:

-> `vuicc.exe "C:\path\to\your\ui"`
+> `vuicc.exe "C:\path\to\your\ui" "C:\path\to\compiled\ui.vuic"`

-Where `C:\path\to\your\ui` points to the folder where you previously created the `index.html` file.
-After the package has been successfully compiled a new file will be created in the currently directory named `ui.vuic`.
-This is the WebUI package and you will need this file in the next step to integrate it with your mod.
+Where `C:\path\to\your\ui` points to the folder where you previously created the `index.html` file and `C:\path\to\compiled\ui.vuic` points to the file where you want to write the compiled WebUI package to.
+You could name that file whatever you want, but when you want to use it with your mod you'll have to rename it to `ui.vuic` so it's recommended to always use that name.
+You will need that file in the next step to integrate it with your mod.

 ## Running your custom UI